Stabilizing a Queue Subject to Action-Dependent Server Performance: Proofs of The Main Results

-We prove the theorem by contradiction: suppose that the theorem is false and there exists an arrival rate $\lambda_1 < \lambda^*$ for which the system is not stable under the policy $\theta_{\tau^*}$.
+As mentioned in Section~\ref{subsec:Related}, existing results, such as \cite{Baccelli94}, can be used to construct a proof of the theorem.
+Here, we provide a more direct proof of the theorem by contradiction: suppose that the theorem is false and there exists an arrival rate $\lambda_1 < \onu^*$ for which the system is not stable under the policy $\theta_{\tau^*}$.
 We demonstrate that this leads to a contradiction.

 For notational convenience, we denote the unique stationary distribution of $\overline{\bY}^{\phi_{\tau^*}}$ by $\overline{\boldsymbol{\pi}}^{\tau^*}$.
-In addition, for each $\bx_0 \in \mathbb{X}$, we define two sequences of distributions $\{\boldsymbol{\xi}_k^{\bx_0}; \ k \in \N \}$ and $\{\boldsymbol{\wp}_k^{\bx_0}; \ k \in \N \}$, where $\boldsymbol{\xi}_k^{\bx_0}$ and $\boldsymbol{\wp}_k^{\bx_0}$ are the distribution of the server state $\bY_k$ and the system $\bX_k$, respectively, at epoch $k \in \N$ under the policy $\theta_{\tau^*}$, conditional on $\{\bX_0 = \bx_0\}$.
+In addition, for each $\bx_0 \in \mathbb{X}$, we define two sequences of distributions $\{\boldsymbol{\xi}_k^{\bx_0} : k \in \N \}$ and $\{\boldsymbol{\wp}_k^{\bx_0} : k \in \N \}$, where $\boldsymbol{\xi}_k^{\bx_0}$ and $\boldsymbol{\wp}_k^{\bx_0}$ are the distribution of the server state $\bY_k$ and the system $\bX_k$, respectively, at epoch $k \in \N$ under the policy $\theta_{\tau^*}$, conditional on $\{\bX_0 = \bx_0\}$.

 We make use of the following lemma to complete the proof of the theorem.